elliottleach/ChessCrab/README.md

 This was one of the trickier parts, as it required simulating moves and verifying resulting states.

-4. Iteration & Debugging
+### 4. Iteration & Debugging
 A large part of the project involved:
 - Debugging edge cases (especially illegal moves)
 - Refactoring for a cleaner structure

+---

-Tech Stack
+## Tech Stack
 - Language: C++
 - Paradigm: Object-Oriented Programming
 - CMake

+---

-What I Learned
+## What I Learned
 This project significantly improved my understanding of:
 - Writing performant code in C++
 - Designing larger systems from scratch
 - Translating real-world rules into code
 - Debugging complex logic
 - Utilising AI to ...

+---

+## Roadmap

+- [ ] Alpha-beta pruning (minimax search)
+- [ ] Improved evaluation function (piece-square tables)
+- [ ] Bitboard representation for performance
+- [ ] UCI protocol support
+- [ ] Opening book integration

+---

+## AI
+This project was built with AI assistance as a learning accelerator — using it to understand patterns, debug logic, and explore C++ idioms faster than I could alone.
+The goal was always comprehension over completion.